gill-zip/Basic-Boostrap/README.md

 # gill-zip.github.io
-I want to by a little turnip of my own.
+I want to buy a little turnip of my own.